< Home

 Objectives:

-Digestive surgeries are commonly performed in veterinary medicine.
-Identifying surgical site dehiscence remains a challenge.
-C-reactive protein (CRP) is an acute phase protein that serves as a useful predictive test for the early detection of inflammation.
-No studies have investigated CRP concentrations and kinetic following digestive surgeries in small animals.
-The objective of this study was to determine serum CRP levels in dogs following uncomplicated digestive surgery.
+Digestive tract surgeries are commonly performed in veterinary medicine; however, identifying surgical site dehiscence remains challenging.
+C-reactive protein (CRP) is an acute-phase protein, useful as an early indicator of inflammation.
+CRP concentrations and kinetics following digestive tract surgeries in small animals were not investigated.
+This study aimed to determine the serum CRP levels in dogs following uncomplicated digestive tract surgeries.

 Methods: